TheDeanLab/navigate/_sources/advanced.rst.txt

     * Install a plugin by putting the whole plugin folder directly into ``navigate/plugins/``.
 In this example, put ``custom_device`` folder and all its contents into ``navigate/plugins``.
-    * Alernatively, install this plugin through the menu :menuselection:`Plugins --> Install Plugin` by selecting the plugin folder.
+    * Alternatively, install this plugin through the menu :menuselection:`Plugins --> Install Plugin` by selecting the plugin folder.

 The plugin is ready to use.
 For this plugin, you can now specify a CustomDevice in the